adamsilver/fdpb/05-an-inbox.md

 Notes:

 - The `aria-haspopup` attribute indicates that the button shows a menu.
 It acts as warning that, when pressed, the user will be moved to the “popup” menu.
 - The `<span>` contains the unicode character for a down arrow.
-Conventionally this indicates visually what `aria-haspopup` does non-visually&mdash;that pressing the button reveals something.
+Conventionally this indicates visually what `aria-haspopup` does non-visually — that pressing the button reveals something.
 The `aria-hidden="true"` attribute prevents screen readers from announcing “down pointing triangle” or similar.
 Thanks to `aria-haspopup`, it’s not needed in the non-visual context.
 - The `aria-haspopup` attribute is complemented by `aria-expanded` which tells users whether the menu is currently expanded (open) or collapsed (closed) by toggling between `true` and `false` values.
-- The role is now set to `menu` instead of `menubar` because it now expands and collapses - a `menubar` is always visible.

 #### Keyboard And Focus Behaviour

 When the menu button is clicked, the script checks to see if the menu is currently open be checking whether `aria-expanded` is set to `false`.
-If it is, we show the menu and focus the first menu item.
+If it is, the menu is shown and focus is moved to the first item.
 If it isn't, we hide the menu and move focus back to the menu button.

 ```JS
 Menu.prototype.onMenuButtonClick = function() {